HubTou/vuxml/VUXML.1.md

 --|Options processing terminator

 ## ENVIRONMENT
-The VUXML_DEBUG environment variable can be set to any value to enable debug mode.
+The *VUXML_DEBUG* environment variable can be set to any value to enable debug mode.

+The *LOCALAPPDATA* and *TMP* environment variables under Windows, and *HOME*, *TMPDIR* and *TMP* environment variables under other operating systems can influence of the caching directory used.

 ## FILES
 The *vuxml* utility will attempt to maintain a caching directory for the web service it uses, where the downloaded database will be re-used within the next 24 hours.